sbdchd/blog/_posts/2020-09-18-heroku-deployment-deception.md

 web: python3 main.py
 ```

-After connecting a repo on GitHub I enabled enabled
+After connecting a repo on GitHub I enabled
 [preboot](https://devcenter.heroku.com/articles/preboot) so
 the deploys are zero downtime, mimicking a production setting.